 Break large/complex statements into smaller ones using temporary variables for interim results.

-E.26 Side-effects and Order of Evaluation [SAM]
+6.24 Side-effects and Order of Evaluation of Operands [SAM]

-E.26.1 Applicability to language
+6.24.1 Applicability to language

 Python supports sequence unpacking (parallel assignment) in which each element of the right hand side (expressed as a tuple) is evaluated and then assigned to each element of the left-hand side (LHS) in left-to-right sequence.
 For example, the following is a safe way to exchange values in Python: